Welcome

 Introduction

 Co-ownership arises when two or more people hold rights in the same property at the same time.
 The Rule of Survivorship is a defining feature of joint tenancy, determining what happens to a co-owner’s interest on death.
-Understanding this rule is essential for advising clients on succession, property rights, and dispute resolution in co-ownership situations.
+Understanding this rule, alongside the ways survivorship can be displaced by severance or statute, is essential for advising on succession, sale, occupation and creditor claims in co-ownership scenarios.

 Key Term: joint tenancy